October 2, 2024 · 17 mins read

 Read More:: Is a 750 Credit Score Good?

-1. Provides collateral: The main aim of a credit card issued against a fixed deposit is for the amount to function as collateral.
-In this case, the credit limit is set depending on the deposit value and ranges from 80% to 90% of the entire amount and your credit score does not affect your credit limit unlike other forms of credit cards.
+1. Provides collateral: The main aim of FD based credit cards is for the amount to function as collateral.
+In this case, the credit limit is set depending on the deposit value and ranges from 80% to 90% of the entire amount and you don’t have to worry about cibil rating affect fixed deposit. credit score does not affect your credit limit unlike other forms of credit cards.

-2. Rates of interest: The interest rates for credit cards obtained against a fixed deposit are generally a bit lower than those of other credit cards.
+2. Rates of interest: The interest rates for credit cards on FD basis are generally a bit lower than those of other credit cards.
 This is because the fixed deposit amount provides a layer of security that reduces the risk for lenders.

 3. Repayment: The cardholder can utilize their credit limit and is expected to make payments like regular cards.
 The only difference is that failure to pay and continuous defaulting will automatically result in the bank covering the outstanding amount from the fixed deposit.